wdwdz/personalweb/content/publication/conference-paper - Copy - Copy - Copy - Copy - Copy/index.md

 #   preview_only: false
 # projects:
 # - example
-publication: In *Eleventh ACM Conference on Learning@ Scale*
+publication: In *54th Annual Conference of the Environmental Design Research Association*
 # publication_short: In *ICW*
 # publication_types:
 # - "1"